Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Data Imbalance

 \subsection{Results}

-Inspired by the theoretical analysis above, we conduct detailed experiments to explore how SSL boosts class-imbalanced learning in typical medical tasks, including classification and segmentation.
+Inspired by the theoretical analysis above, we conduct detailed experiments to explore the effect of SSL on class-imbalanced learning in medical image classification and segmentation.

-\textbf{Classification} To match the theoretical classification model under the premise that all training data come from the same data distribution, we present an imbalanced classification on NCC dataset, as both NCC and the pretraining data are from the LUNA 2016 dataset.
+\textbf{Classification} We present an imbalanced classification on NCC dataset.
 The pretraining data is always fixed, while the target data is sampled differently for exploring the effect of SSL on class-imbalanced learning.
-Let $x$, $y$ denote the input and corresponding label, respectively.
-In NCC dataset, $x$ with $y=1$ is a true-positive nodule and $x$ with $y=0$ is a false-positive nodule, where the amount of the former is much less than the latter.
-Following \citep{cao2019learning}, we define a variable $r$ as the ratio between the size of the rarest class and the most frequent class.
-Then we construct distributions with varying imbalance ratio $r$ in $\{0.025, 0.05, 0.0075, 0.1, 0.15\}$ for downstream tasks.
+Let $x$ and $y$ denote the input and corresponding label, respectively.
+In NCC, $x$ with $y=1$ is a true-positive nodule and $x$ with $y=0$ is a false-positive nodule, where the amount of the former is much less than the latter.
+Following \cite{cao2019learning}, we define a variable $r$ as the ratio between the size of the rarest class and the most frequent class.
+Then we construct distributions with varying imbalance ratio $r$ in $\{0.025, 0.05, 0.075, 0.1, 0.15\}$ for downstream tasks.
 For each imbalance ratio, we further adjust the number of training samples $N$ to $\{5000, 10000, 150000\}$.
 Note that we fix the test set for different dataset variants.
-Apparently, the performance of a baseline model (training from scratch) is not only related to $r$ but also $N$.
+Apparently, the performance of a baseline model (from scratch) is not only related to $r$ but also $N$.
 Given pretrained SSL models, we fine-tune these models with different downstream training datasets and compare each performance with the corresponding baseline model.
-Fig \ref{fig:figure5} shows how the performance improvement attained from SSL algorithms $\Delta I =\Phi_{SSL}-\Phi_{FS}$ varies over different imbalanced distributions, where $\Phi=1-\epsilon$.
-In medical imaging, missing true positive cases is much more costly than false positive cases.
+Fig.~\ref{fig:figure5} shows how the performance improvement from SSL pretraining $\Delta I =\Phi_{SSL}-\Phi_{FS}$ varies over different imbalanced distributions, where $\Phi=1-\epsilon$ (the error rate).
+In clinical applications, missing true positive cases is much more costly than false positive cases.
 Hence, we report the $\Phi$ of each class separately and focus on the rare class.
-We surprisingly observed that SSL pretraining performs poorly (even worse than training from scratch) on extremely imbalanced and relatively balanced cases.
-Our main observations are concluded as:
+We surprisingly observed that SSL pretraining performs poorly (even worse than baseline) on extremely imbalanced and relatively balanced cases.
+Our main observations are concluded asM1.6{\link{R1.6}}: